scperkins/EJEHardenberg.github.io/public/tech-blog/stack-smashing.md

 different field of the struct.

 Clearly something had gone wrong when I wrote the field in the structure right?
-I checked my functions and saw that I had very deliverately set the size of the character buffers to safe sizes and that they shouldn't have overran.
+I checked my functions and saw that I had very deliberately set the size of the character buffers to safe sizes and that they shouldn't have overran.

 Switching to trial and error mode I decided to print the offending field through